Run a Free St. Louis Public Records Search on Anybody

 National Sex Offender Registry: The search for sex offenders can be widened to the federal level by using the National Sex Offender Search Tool to find offenders convicted of sex crimes outside Missouri.
 It is also free to use.

-Bureau of Prisons (BOP): The BOP has a record set of federal criminal offenders who have been released from its facilities since 1982.
+Federal Bureau of Prisons (BOP): The BOP has a record set of federal criminal offenders who have been released from its facilities since 1982.
 This data can be queried using the Federal Criminal Offender Search Tool.

 A screenshot of the BOP inmate locator offered by the Federal Bureau of Prisons, where the user can obtain access to a database to find a subject’s historical criminal details at the federal level.